LeonisX/space-trader/README.md

 ## TODO

-* Fix fireEvent
-* Finish Jarek quest
 * When quest - change status
-* When finish - make sure - remove from listeners, unsubscribe all
 * When show monsters - show unfinished quests or also show status
 * When fireEvent - filter all non-active quests